2020PB/police-brutality/CONTRIBUTING.md

 If people ask how to contribute, send them tutorials for using Github and provide sources they can use to find new evidence.
 Send them to this page!

-If you see a mistake in the incident reports, [make a Pull Request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) to fix it.
+If you see a mistake in the incident reports, [make a Pull Request](#make-pr) to fix it.

-If you notice a lack of information from specific locations or need assistance finding information about a particular event, [post an issue](https://github.com/2020PB/police-brutality/issues/new).
+If you notice a lack of information from specific locations or need assistance finding information about a particular event, [post an issue](https://github.com/2020PB/police-brutality/issues/new) or use the [subreddit](https://www.reddit.com/r/2020PoliceBrutality).

 **5. Be objective**